MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-as-an-integrated-app.md

 1. In the **Deployment** (**Permissions**) step, read the app permissions and capabilities, select **Accept permissions** for the app, and then select **Next**.
 1. In the **Deployment** (**Finish**) step, review the selected settings, and then select **Finish deployment**.
 1. When the deployment is complete, select **Done**.
-    Allow up to six hours for Sales app to appear in users' Outlook ribbon.
+    Allow up to six hours for the Sales app to appear in users' Outlook ribbon.

 > [!NOTE]
 > The app is installed in Outlook and other Microsoft 365 applications but not in Teams.
 You need to go to the Microsoft Teams admin center and create setup policies to install the app and assign users.
-For information about installing Sales app in Teams, go to [Install and pin Sales app in Teams](install-pin-sales-teams.md).
+For information about installing the Sales app in Teams, go to [Install and pin the Sales app in Teams](install-pin-sales-teams.md).

 > [!IMPORTANT]